AmbireTech/adex-protocol/README.md

 Because impressions are tracked and rewarded off-chain, the only on-chain bottleneck of AdEx is depositing/withdrawing funds.
 We think the current capacity of the Ethereum network is enough for thousands of advertisers and publishers, assuming they withdraw once every 2-3 weeks.

-We do have a way to improve on-chain capacity as well: our OUTPACE payment channels are implemented with [Substrate](https://github.com/paritytech/substrate) and [ready to be deployed on Polkadot](https://github.com/AdExNetwork/adex-protocol-substrate).
-With possibility of interoperable blockchains designed only to handle OUTPACE channels, the scalability of AdEx is more or less unlimited.
+We do have a way to improve on-chain capacity as well: our OUTPACE payment channels have an alternative [Substrate](https://github.com/paritytech/substrate) implementation [and can be deployed on Polkadot](https://github.com/AdExNetwork/adex-protocol-substrate).
+AdEx can also be deployed on any EVM chain, and as such it's scalability is virtually unlimtied.

 ### Autonomous regulation